-New York's attorney general is suing the Weinstein Company and Harvey Weinstein alleging years of sexual harassment and misconduct by the movie producer.
+New York's attorney general is sueing the Weinstein Company and Harvey Weinstein alleging years of sexual harassment and misconduct by the movie producer.

 Insiders say the case could jeopardise talks on a potential sale of the studio.